UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/java-shell/README.md

 # z/OS Shell

+> **Deprecation Notice**: The z/OS Shell plugin is deprecated.
+It is recommended to use the [Shell plugin](../Shell/README.md) instead.
+To download the plug-in, click the following version-specific links.

 The z/OS Shell plug-in is for the z/OS only operating system.
 It performs the same functions as the [Shell plug-in](https://urbancode.github.io/IBM-UCx-PLUGIN-DOCS/UCD/Shell/) for UrbanCode Deploy.
 The plug-in reduces the CPU consumption in the z/OS environment by using Java code instead of Groovy code.

 |          Back to ...          |                                |                                                       Latest Version                                                        |||||